rpw1134/llm-inference-server/llm-inference-server-backend/notes/6_prompt_caching.md

 As described above, prompt caching essentially searches for the longest cached prefix.
 Any change to your prompt will result in cache misses after your change.

+### RAG Applications

+RAG benefits particularly well from prompt caching.
+Returned documents, if returned in the same order, may hit cache often.

 ### Conclusions

 An incresibly powerful technique.